chudizhong/GAMsRashomonSet/README.md

  - Description: the upper bound of the loss for the Rashomon set, i.e. ```log_loss_orig * multiplier```

-Once the sparse GAM is available as a json object, we can directly run ``RsetOPT`` to get its Rashomon set.
+Once the sparse GAM is available as a JSON object, we can directly run ``RsetOPT`` to get its Rashomon set.
 Suppose we store the json object in a pickle file named ``diabetes_0.001_0.001_1.01.p``, we can run the following code to get the Rashomon set.
 ```
 import numpy as np
 import pandas as pd